Shirley Clarke Franklin Park

-Shirley Clarke Franklin Park (formerly Westside Park) is a park in the City of Atlanta located on the site of the former Bellwood Quarry.
+Shirley Clarke Franklin Park (formerly Westside Park) is a park in Atlanta, Georgia located on the site of the former Bellwood Quarry.
 The park is between Johnson Road and Donald Lee Hollowell Parkway and between the neighborhoods of Bankhead, Grove Park, and Knight Park/Howell Station.
-Westside Park at Bellwood Quarry was a major green space project of the Atlanta BeltLine master plan.
-The park has trail connectivity to the Proctor Creek Greenway Trail (Phase 1) and will ultimately have connectivity to the BeltLine.
+Westside Park at Bellwood Quarry was a major green space project of the Atlanta Beltline master plan and connects to the Proctor Creek Greenway Trail.

-Status
+History

 The land, which was owned by Fulton County, was previously leased to Vulcan Materials.
-On December 10, 2005, Atlanta Mayor Shirley Franklin announced a plan to acquire the lease and the land in order to create a 351 acre park with a 45 acre lake which would also serve as a drinking water reservoir.
-The plan was a portion of the extensive BeltLine project to construct a ring of parks, trails, and transit surrounding the core of Atlanta.
+On December 10, 2005, Atlanta Mayor Shirley Franklin announced a plan to acquire the land in order to create a 351 acre park with a 45 acre lake which would also serve as a drinking water reservoir.
+The plan was a portion of the extensive Beltline project to construct a ring of parks, trails, and transit surrounding the core of Atlanta.
 As proposed, Westside Reservoir Park was nearly twice the size of Atlanta's premiere greenspace, Piedmont Park.
 Acquisition by the city was completed on June 30, 2006.

 On December 29, 2017, outgoing mayor Kasim Reed unveiled plans for phase one of the park's construction.
 The cost of the first phase was approximately $26.5 million.
 Phase one includes a gateway to the park, a "grand overlook" of both the quarry and the Atlanta skyline, and pedestrian connections to the Proctor Creek Greenway.

 On September 6, 2018, the official groundbreaking took place for Westside Park.

-On August 27, 2019, Westside Park received a major boost with the announcement that the Arthur M. Blank Family Foundation had awarded a $17.5 million grant for the BeltLine project.
+On August 27, 2019, Westside Park received a major boost with the announcement that the Arthur M. Blank Family Foundation had awarded a $17.5 million grant for the Beltline project.
 The Blank grant accelerated the development of parks and trails along the 22-mile circular corridor – especially on the Westside.

 At a ribbon-cutting ceremony on August 20, 2021, Atlanta's Westside Park was opened to the public.

-On February 3, 2025, Westside Park was renamed to Shirley Clarke Franklin Park.
+On February 3, 2025, Westside Park was renamed to Shirley Clarke Franklin Park, in honor of the former mayor of Atlanta.
+She helped acquire the quarry before it turned into a park.